kelsiegarcia/financial-tracker/README.md

 - Created a functional UI using **React** with state and form handling.
 - Added logic for handling transactions (deposit, withdraw) in-memory.
-- Set up project structure with Vite and React Hooks.
+- Set up project structure with React Hooks.

 ### ✅ Module 2: Backend Integration with Local DB